firesidefiction/firesidefiction.github.io/about.md

 ## Submissions Guidelines

-## Fireside is currently closed to submissions
+> Fireside is currently closed to submissions.

+> We'll be re-opening to submissions in the Spring of 2017.

-We are working on revising our guidelines.
+> In the meantime, we are working on revising our submissions guidelines.
 Check back here soon!

-We'll be re-opening to submissions in March.

 [back to the top](#masthead)